 Instead, use our method:

-1) Get Sociality.io Stories report to have a broad picture of your stories performance.
+1) Get Sociality.io Stories report to have a broad picture of your stories’ performance.
 Look at how in general, for a long period of time users interact with your content.
-Specifically, pay attention to the Impression to Discovery ratio.
+Specifically, pay attention to the Impression of Discovery ratio.

 2) Create a strategy (For example: post more gamifying content, use a celebrity in stories, use stories advertising, etc.)